Batkivshchyna: Yulia Tymoshenko Bloc

 On 18 December 2007, Yulia Tymoshenko was reelected prime minister by a two-vote margin, making Our Ukraine–People's Self-Defense Bloc and the Yulia Tymoshenko Bloc a majority coalition.
 Since 2008, the party has been an observer member of the European People's Party.

-In 2009, "Fatherland" put Tymoshenko forward as a candidate for the presidency of Ukraine.
+In 2009 Batkivshchyna put Tymoshenko forward as a candidate for the presidency of Ukraine.
 After its defeat in the elections, the parliamentary coalition ceased to exist, and Tymoshenko's cabinet was dismissed.
 Tymoshenko stated on 22 February 2010 that she would go into opposition.
 During the 2010 Ukrainian local elections party (political blocs were not permitted to compete in the election) was defeated by the rival Party of Regions in nearly all regions of Ukraine, although it remained the main opposition party.
 Although Batkivshchyna won seats in 19 of 24 regional parliaments, it did not win a seat in the Supreme Council of Crimea.
 In Lviv Oblast and Kyiv Oblast as well as in Ternopil the party did not participate in the elections cause it was unable to register its candidates.
 Yulia Tymoshenko claimed that "fraudulent Batkivshchyna party organisations were registered on orders from Viktor Yanukovych".